Dissipative response of driven bead-spring-dashpot chains: Results and discussion

 A natural question to consider is how the dissipation varies as a function of the chain length? i.e., given a bead-spring-dashpot unit with a particular value of the spring stiffness and dashpot damping coefficient, how will the dissipation incurred in pulling such a setup change as more bead-spring-dashpots are added in series.
 The answer appears to be highly nontrivial, and dependent on the stiffness of the steering spring, as discussed below.

 Fig.~\ref{fig:c_v_vphi} illustrates the dissipated work as a function of the pulling velocity for bead-spring-dashpot chains of various lengths, for the case of a soft and stiff steering spring.
 In the absence of internal friction ($\varphi=0$), the dissipation at each pulling velocity increases with chain length before ceasing to increase further, for both soft and stiff steering springs.
 The same trend is observed in the presence of internal friction, for bead-spring-dashpots pulled using a soft spring.
-This is straight forward, in that more work is dissipated in pulling a chain with two spring-dashpots, say, as compared to one with ten.
+This is straight forward, in that more work is dissipated in pulling a chain with two spring-dashpots, say, as compared to a chain with ten spring-dashpots.
 We term this situation as being \textit{cooperative}, as the spring-dashpots contribute additively towards the total dissipation.
 Note that the term additive is used in a loose sense because it is not known precisely if the contribution to the total dissipation from each spring-dashpot is exactly additive or some other function.

 For chains with internal friction being pulled using a stiff steering spring, however, the dissipation incurred at each pulling velocity \textit{decreases} with an increase in chain length.
-This appears surprising, because, it implies that pulling a chain with two spring-dashpot dissipates more work than one with ten spring-dashpots.
+This appears surprising, because, it implies that pulling a chain with two spring-dashpots dissipates more work than one with ten spring-dashpots.
 We term this situation as being \textit{anti-cooperative}, since the dissipation incurred by several dashpots is lower than a single spring-dashpot being pulled.
 This trend remains conserved even when the $total$ work (not shown) and not just the dissipated work is considered.
 A transition from cooperative to anti-cooperative response is not observed in the absence of internal friction, however.
-We attempt to explain this seemingly counter-intuitive trend below, in the context of protein unfolding.